Weil-McLain Boiler Error Codes: Complete Guide

 Low pressure alarmSystem pressure below minimum (typically below 10 PSI)Add water through fill valve; call if recurring

 Weil-McLain hot water boilers require the system to maintain a minimum water pressure — typically 12 to 15 PSI on the pressure gauge when the system is cold, rising to 18-22 PSI when fully heated.
-If pressure falls below the minimum, the low water cutoff (E04) activates to protect the heat exchanger from damage.
+If pressure falls below the minimum, the low water cutoff (E04) activates to protect the heat exchanger from damage due to dry firing.

 You can restore pressure using the manual fill valve, usually located on the cold water supply line near the boiler.
 Slowly open the valve while watching the pressure gauge until it reaches 15 PSI, then close it.
-If system pressure consistently drops over days or weeks, there is a leak somewhere in the system — a technician needs to locate and repair it before the fill valve masks a real problem.
+If system pressure consistently drops over days or weeks, there is a leak somewhere in the system — a technician needs to locate and repair it.
+Using the fill valve repeatedly to mask a pressure loss problem can cause mineral buildup in the system and accelerate component wear.

 System pressure gauge: Located on the boiler or on the system piping.
 Normal cold pressure is 12-15 PSI.
-Below 10 PSI usually triggers a low-water lockout.
+Below 10 PSI usually triggers a low-water lockout (E04).

-Gas supply: For ignition failures (E01), check that the gas shutoff valve near the boiler is open and that other gas appliances are working normally.
+Gas supply: For ignition failures (E01), check that the gas shutoff valve near the boiler is open and that other gas appliances — your furnace, range, or water heater — are working normally.
+If all gas appliances are out, contact WE Energies.

-Thermostat and zone valves: Confirm your thermostat is set above room temperature and that any zone valves in the system are opening properly (you should feel them warm up when heat is called).
+Thermostat and zone valves: Confirm your thermostat is set above room temperature and that any zone valves in the system are opening properly.
+You should feel zone valve actuators warm up when heat is called.
+A failed zone valve can cause a boiler to appear non-functional when the issue is actually zone control.

 When to Call a Professional